YTTRIUM398890585/Hornet-v8.0-PMB/README.md

 X 1 F = shut down call is initialized, SBC will shut down and power will be cut, can be cancelled by double press button but SBC might shut down anyway

+0 0 0 = sometimes is like this when voltage transition thru the hysteresis for low voltage flag (idk how to fix)

 if any other combination exists means got bug